matboe/HorrorScope/README.md

 # HorrorScope
 **On the Fly Cameras Plugin For Classic Quake Mods**

-This is a compact plugin version that is condensed into one .qc file and is designed to be simple to drop into an existing mod to implement TV style cameras.
+This is a compact plugin version of HorrorScope Cameras Mod condensed into one .qc file and is designed to be simple to drop into an existing mod to implement TV style cameras.
+There is only one baisc camera included with this condensed version, however you can directly copy & paste camera code from the cameras section in this repo.

 Tested with Quakespasm, QSS, Ironwail